 Part of the project of building a successful retirement income system for Australians, and integrating that system into the Australian financial services system, is to engender public confidence in the efficiency, resilience, and fairness of that system.
-Another critical part of this project is to encourage public confidence that the various financial intermediaries which interact with the financial system to produce results for the end users of the system (i.e. members of superannuation funds in this case).
+Another critical part of this project is to encourage public confidence that the various financial intermediaries which interact with the financial system are meeting reasonable expectations for the end users of the system (i.e. members of superannuation funds in this case).

-The FPA believes that the particular objectives enshrined in the FSI Final Report are laudable goals for the Australian superannuation system, and for the most part the FPA endorses their content.
-We are concerned about the predominance of financial product solutions to problems in the superannuation system which can better be solved through financial advice once the superannuation system has reached a mature stage.
+The FPA believes that the particular objectives enshrined in the introduced legislation are laudable goals for the Australian superannuation system, and for the most part the FPA endorses their content.
+However, we are concerned that the subsidiary objectives of superannuation do not expressly provide for building trust and confidence in the superannuation system.
+We believe trust and confidence is needed to encourage people to voluntarily contribute to superannuation and, in turn, enhance their retirement outcomes.